OliverJAsh/redux-observable-dynamic-list/article.md

 ## The question

-Using redux-observable, inside our epic, how can we _correspond_ a file in our list state to a file side effect (upload request)?
+Using redux-observable, inside our epic, how can we _correspond_ a file in our list state to its side effects (the upload request)?

 In idiomatic redux-observable, there is a way run multiple epics: [`combineEpics`](https://redux-observable.js.org/docs/api/combineEpics.html).
 However, `combineEpics` won't help in this case because it only works statically, but our list is dynamic (i.e. is not predefined and can grow or shrink in size at runtime).